kubecost/docs/install-and-configure/advanced-configuration/network-costs-configuration.md

 ### Benchmarking metrics

-The network-simulator was used to real-time simulate updating ConnTrack entries while simultaneously running a cluster simulated network-costs instance.
+The network-simulator was used to real-time simulate updating ConnTrack entries while simultaneously running a cluster simulated network costs instance.
 To profile the heap, after a warmup of roughly five minutes, a heap profile of 1,000,000 ConnTrack entries was gathered and examined.

 Each ConnTrack entry is equivalent to two transport directions, so every ConnTrack entry is two map entries (connections).